 These are simple versions of some of the cards.
 But, what do I do?

-First, I pray.
-I pray for God's Divine Guidance, that I do the right thing by you, and not the wrong thing.
-I pray for protection for us both.
+First, I prayed.
+I prayed for God's Divine Guidance, that I'd do the right thing by you, and not the wrong thing.
+I prayed for protection for us both.

-So, I have invoked the protection of God, I have stilled my mind, and I have encouraged good blood flow before I sit down in front of my phone, which I place on a tripod on my dining table.
+So, I have invoked the protection of God, I have stilled my mind, and I have encouraged good blood flow before I sat down in front of my phone, which I placed on a tripod on my dining table.

-Then, I send you a text, to say, "Go get your cuppa, get comfy, and make sure you have privacy."
-And you are my only focus.
-Then I video-call you using WhatsApp (or another common platform like Zoom).
+Then, I'd send you a text, to say, "Go get your cuppa, get comfy, and make sure you have privacy."
+And you would be my only focus.
+Then I'd video-call you using WhatsApp (or another common platform like Zoom).

-In our video-call, I'll show you a picture, and ask you to tell me what you see.
+In our video-call, I'd show you a picture, and ask you to tell me what you see.
 It lets me know where you're at in life, at that moment, and helps me start the conversation.
-We get talking, while I shuffle the cards for you.
+We'd get talking, while I shuffled the cards for you.

-As each card pops out, I place it on the table.
-I'll read as I go (this is called a "cold read").
-This will all take about an hour.
-After this, we hang up.
-I'll take some time, and then meditate on your spread.
+As each card popped out, I placed it on the table.
+I'd read as I went (this is called a "cold read").
+This would all take about an hour.
+After this, we'd hang up.
+I'd take some time, and then meditate on your spread.
 It's important to really feel my way through the process.
-Then, I'll send you a summary email with my impressions.
+Then, I'd send you a summary email with my impressions.

-At no point do I claim to be "psychic".
+At no point have I ever claimed to be "psychic".
 I do believe I have intuition, but I believe that about all of us.
 You have intuition.
 Intuition is both something intrinsic within you, and something you've developed with experience.
 When you feel compelled to call me, are you not acting on intuition?
 Intuition could be Divine Guidance.
 Our lexicon may differ, but our feelings are the same.

 Hopefully, this post has reassured you, if you needed it.
 Feel free to contact me if you need more clarity.
-If you would like a reading for yourself, please use this link to book a time.
-And, if you would like to purchase a gift certificate, please use this link.
+I no longer do readings for clients, as I'm moving into the professional practice of psychology.
+Please use this link to book a time for a coaching session (using ACT techniques).

 Feel free to like, comment, and share ...